NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/interface/api/_index.md

 A submission represents a package of files and metadata to be preserved.

 **Key properties:**
-- `contractId`: Contract identifier in Base16 format (4 characters)
+- `contractId`: Contract identifier in Base16 (hex) format (4 characters, using [0-9A-F]).
-- `submissionId`: Unique identifier for the submission in Base62 format (22 characters).
-The ID is case-sensitive
+- `submissionId`: Unique identifier in Base62 format (22 characters, using [A-Za-z0-9]).
+The ID is case-sensitive.
-- `clientId`: Identifier of the client uploading the submission, extracted from the JWT token
+- `clientId`: Identifier of the client uploading the submission, extracted from the JWT token.
 - `objectId`: Client-provided identifier for the object
 - `status`: Current status of the submission
 - `priority`: Priority of the submission, used for processing order in DPS